BYUCamachoLab/Photonics-Bootcamp/book/pages/vscode.md

 ## Connect to WSL (Windows Machines)

 1. Open VSCode.
 You can setup a theme and other things.
-2. Connect to WSL.
+1. Connect to WSL.
 There are a few ways to do this, but the easiest is to look for a small colored box in the bottom left-hand corner of VSCode.
 If VSCode is connected to WSL it will say "WSL" in this box.
 If it doesn't, then click the box.
 A menu will pop up.
 Click the option "Connect to WSL" and VSCode will now be connected to WSL.
-More information about WSL in VSCode and other ways to connect can be found in [VSCode's WSL doc page](https://code.visualstudio.com/docs/remote/wsl#_open-a-remote-folder-or-workspace).
+More information about WSL in VSCode and other ways to connect can be found in [VSCode's WSL docs](https://code.visualstudio.com/docs/remote/wsl#_open-a-remote-folder-or-workspace).
-3. From now on, all coding and installing should be done through WSL using the VSCode terminal, and since WSL is a linux system, the linux install instructions should be used.
+1. From now on, all coding and installing should be done through WSL using the VSCode terminal, and since WSL is a linux system, the linux install instructions should be used.